kinggeorges12/JellyBridge/README.md

 ## Release Notes

+### Version 2.0

+New in this release:
+- Sort Discover Content: automated task with interval and algorithm selection (None, Random, Smart, Smartish), on-demand "Refresh Discover Library Sort Order", and optional "Mark Media Played".
+- Manage Discover Library: "Use Network Folders" setup with "Generate Network Folders", optional "Duplicate Discover Content", and configurable "Library Prefix"; improved exclusions and favorites cleanup.
+- Import Discover Content: two-pane region/network picker with search/refresh and an on-demand import button.
+- Advanced & UX: startup run of enabled tasks with delay, task/request timeouts, new "Enable Trace Logging", and an Automated Sync Status bar (running/idle, progress, last/next run).

+**⚠️ Compatibility Notes**
+This version is tested with Jellyfin 10.10.7 and 10.11.2 for compatibility.
+1) To prevent errors after upgrading, the option `Advanced → Auto-sync on Plugin Startup` is disabled by default.
+Re-enable it if desired.
+2) If you use "Use Network Folders" (previously "Create separate libraries for streaming services"), review and re-enable the related options after upgrading.
+3) `Manage Discover Library → Clean-up Requests from Favorites` defaults to enabled to avoid ignored items being re-requested after deletion in Jellyseerr.

 After installing the new version, you may need to update the plugin configuration page using these instructions:
 `Jellyfin uses caching for the plugin configuration pages, so you may need to do a hard refresh of the page to see the latest changes.
 In Chrome, Open Developer Tools (F12) → Right-click Refresh button → "Empty Cache and Hard Reload".`

-### Version 2.0 Change Notes

-1. To prevent errors after upgrading, I disabled this option by default: `Advanced → Auto-sync on Plugin Startup`.
-If you want this option enabled, please enable it again after upgrading.
-2. If you use the "Use Network Folders" (previously called "Create separate libraries for streaming services"), review and re-enable those options in the configuration page after upgrading.
-3. The `Manage Discover Library → Clean-up Requests from Favorites` was set to default enabled, because it was causing some ignored items to get requested after the requests were deleted in Jellyseerr.
-This change will probably be invisible to end users.

-**⚠️ Compatibility Note**
-This version is tested with Jellyfin 10.10.7 and 10.11.2 for compatibility.

-### Version 1.0 Change Notes
+### Version 1.0

 **🙏 A Note to Early Testers**: Thank you!
 I have fixed a lot of bugs on the backend with the v1.3.0.* release, and some new features!
 I hope the flurry of issues does not stop you from checking out the new release.
 I tested this release on both 10.10.7 and 10.11.1 releases.
 Please continue submitting issues with new feature ideas and reporting bugs.